 Third-country territory includes the following:

-Andorra, Mount Athos, Büsingen, Campione d’Italia, Ceuta, the Faroe Islands, Guadeloupe, Guiana, Martinique, Réunion, Gibraltar, Greenland, Heligoland, the Channel Islands (Jersey and Guernsey), the Canary Islands, Livigno, Lake Lugano, Melilla, San Marino, and the Vatican.
+Andorra, Mount Athos, Büsingen, Campione d’Italia, Ceuta, the Faroe Islands, Guadeloupe, Guiana, Martinique, Réunion, Gibraltar, Greenland, Heligoland, the Channel Islands (Jersey and Guernsey), the Canary Islands, Livigno, Lake Lugano, Melilla, San Marino, the Vatican, and the United Kingdom of Great Britain (including the Isle of Man, except Northern Ireland).